GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 **• Smithy**: You cobble together some makeshift armor which functions for a number of minutes equal to your level.
 You need a number of pounds of material equal to 40 minus your [Inte] score + your heroism.
 At least one-third of this needs to be metal.
 Treat as cuirass, but attacks have advantage against one wearing it.
 This requires 1d4+6 rounds to put together.

 **• Spellcraft**: You attempt to counterspell a spell being cast which you do not recognize.
-This function as a normal counterspell-check.
+This functions as a normal counterspell-check.

 **• Survival**: Perform a survival check.
 Divide the points of success by 5.
 This is how many portions of food or liquid you produce (of a nature determined by the narrator).
 You must explain why you had it and may or may not want to explain where you hid it.
 The narrator may change the exact nature of such items afterwards.